dkazakov8/reactive-route/docs/guide/routes-configuration.md

 createRouter({ routes, lifecycleParams: [new UserStore(), new UIStore()] })
 ```

-This makes little sense for CSR-only projects with singletones, because you may just import `userStore`
+This approach may not be necessary for CSR-only projects with singletons, as you can simply import `userStore`
 and `uiStore` directly.
-But for SSR projects, it's a powerful helper, because you can't use singletones
+However, for SSR projects, it's a powerful helper because you can't use singletons
-there and each store should be created on every request.
+in that context, and each store needs to be created for every request.